Skip to main content

 unique:boolean

-If true, this dimension is unique for all rows in the model.
-This dimension may be used in the construction of primary keys.
+If true, this dimension is unique across all rows in the model, such as for a primary key column.

 name:string